basho/basho_docs/content/riak/kv/3.0.3/learn/dynamo.md

 to persistent store.
 The membership changes form a history because nodes can be removed and added back multiple times.

-> Nodes are manually added using the `riak-admin cluster join`.
+> Nodes are manually added using the `riak admin cluster join`.
 >
 > When a node permanently departs, rebalancing is triggered using the
-> `riak-admin cluster leave` command.
+> `riak admin cluster leave` command.

 A gossip-based protocol propagates membership changes and maintains an eventually consistent view of membership.
 Each node contacts a peer chosen at